symfony/symfony-docs/setup/upgrade_minor.rst

 Upgrading a Minor Version (e.g. 5.0.0 to 5.1.0)
 ===============================================

-If you're upgrading a minor version (where the middle number changes), then you should *not* encounter significant backward compatibility changes.
+If you are upgrading a minor version (where the middle number changes), then you should *not* encounter significant backward compatibility changes.
 For details, see the :doc:`Symfony backward compatibility promise </contributing/code/bc>`.

-However, some backwards-compatibility breaks *are* possible and you'll learn in a second how to prepare for them.
+However, some backwards-compatibility breaks *are* possible and you will learn in a second how to prepare for them.

 There are two steps to upgrading a minor version: